dalealleshouse/zero-to-devops/README.md

 It is responsible for watching the ingress resource and satisfying requests to the ingress.
 In short, it's special load balancer.

-In cloud scenarios, you may be required to supply your own ingress controller using something like NGINX or Traefik.
+In typical scenarios, you may be required to supply your own ingress controller using something like NGINX or Traefik.
 Minikube comes with a preconfigured NGIX [ingress controller](https://github.com/kubernetes/minikube/tree/master/deploy/addons/ingress).
 Use the following command to enable it.